 - Offer methods for anonymous feedback.
 Some people may not be comfortable bringing up issues directly and could fear the consequences of criticizing their workplace structure.
 Providing an anonymous inbox or an online feedback form allows everyone to feel safe expressing their ideas.

-- Guide discussions and training about diversity and inclusion.
-Make D&I a positive topic, and educate your team about common issues and company initiatives.
+- Guide discussions and training about inclusion.
+Make Inclusion a positive topic, and educate your team about common issues and company initiatives.
 Let everyone know that you’re striving to build an inclusive, equitable workplace along with what you’re doing to achieve it, and invite them to contribute.

 5. Check-in Regularly